 One of the simplest ways to prevent your cat from nibbling on your flowers is by keeping them out of reach.
 Consider using plant hangers or placing your flowers on high shelves where your cat can’t access them.

-Designate a specific area in your home where you can display your flowers, and teach your cat to avoid that space.
+Designate a specific area in your home, like a deck, patio, or porch, where you can display your flowers, and teach your cat to avoid that space.
 Use barriers like baby gates or closed doors to keep your cat from reaching the flowers.

 Cats love to chew on greenery.
 To satisfy their curiosity, consider offering them cat-friendly plants like cat grass or catnip.
 This can help deter them from chewing on your other houseplants and flowers.